convissor/login-security-solution/readme.txt

 You're probably thinking "There's nothing valuable on my website.
 No one will bother breaking into it."
 What you need to realize is that attackers are going after your visitors.
-They put stealth code on your website that pushes malware into the browsers of the people looking at your site.
+They put stealth code on your website that pushes malware into your readers' browsers.

 > According to SophosLabs more than 30,000 websites are infected
 > every day and 80% of those infected sites are legitimate.